CatcherGG/Twitter-Follower-Network-Analysis/AnalyzeNetworkNotebook.md

 #### Followers:

 We've fetched information from CatcherGG\[Guy Gonen\] and his 134 followers.
-For each follower we fetched up to 200 possible followers and then dropped people which are not following CatcherGG \[In order to not exceed 200 nodes\].
+For each follower we fetched up to 200 possible followers and then dropped people which are not following CatcherGG In order to not exceed 200 nodes.

 ``` r
 V(g)$name